20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Have I mentioned it is somewhat colorless?

-You do not want to imagine what these dwarf fish would look like if it were the size of, say, an adult dinosaur.
+You do not want to imagine what these dwarf fish would look like if it were the size of an adult dinosaur.

 Again, it is not much of a threat to other tank mates despite its scary teeth.

-Breeding Dracula Minnows (Danionella dracula) in captivity can be challenging but rewarding.
-Here are some main and short points on breeding techniques and successful reproduction:
+Breeding Dracula Minnows (Danionella Dracula) in captivity can be challenging but rewarding.
+Here are some important and short points on breeding techniques and successful reproduction:

 Distinguish between male and female Dracula Minnows.
-Males are normally smaller and more colorful, along with extended dorsal and anal fins, while females are larger and rounder bodied.
+Males are usually smaller and more colorful, along with extended dorsal and anal fins, while females are larger and rounder bodied.

-Spawning Stimulus: Initiate spawning response by triggering stimulus such as a slight decrease in water temperature, a large water change with slightly cooler water, or the addition of spawning substrate like marbles or pebbles.
+Spawning Stimulus: Initiate spawning response by triggering stimuli such as a slight decrease in water temperature, a significant water change with slightly cooler water, or the addition of spawning substrates like marbles or pebbles.

 Courtship and Spawning: Male Dracula Minnows may display to females by expanding their fins and intensifying their colors.